How To Install A New Graphics Card

 The time has come - your new graphics card has arrived.
 But, what now?
 How do you install it?
 Don't worry, we've got you covered with this guide.

 Getting a new graphics card is like Christmas for any PC gamer.
-It marks the end of stuttering and low FPS, and you will finally be able to game at impressively high resolutions with state-of-the-art visuals.
+It marks the end of stuttering and low FPS, and you will finally be able to game at exceptionally high resolutions with state-of-the-art visuals.
 But do you know how to install a graphics card?

 Table of ContentsShow